GenRockeR/freeradius/README.md

 freeradius
 ===

-This is a freeradius setup that uses a python script to control user-password authentication and MACs to place user+MAC combinations into the proper vlan
+This is a freeradius setup that uses a python script to control user-password authentication and MACs to place user+MAC combinations into the proper vlan.
+This was done on Arch linux

 to have freeradius actually able to execute the python scripts
 ```